GMC Yukon Insurance Rates

 Rates are averaged for all GMC Yukon models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The points below are a brief recap of the primary concepts that were covered in the charts and tables above.
+The items below are a condensed summary of the data covered in the above illustrations.

-- Drivers under the age of 20 are the costliest to insure, as much as $336 per month if they have full coverage
+- Teen drivers are the costliest to insure, with premiums as much as $336 a month if full coverage is included

 Rate Tables and Charts